Image Description Support Center

 The earned income credit (EIC) is a tax credit for certain people who work and have earned income under a certain amount.
 The IRS has rules to qualify a taxpayer for earned income credit.
 If the rules are not met, earned income credit will not populate on your tax return.

-Taxpayer(s) adjusted gross income (AGI) must be below a certain amount (Review the IRS1040 instructions or Publication 596 instructions for the specific tax yearto determine the income limitation and if the taxpayer qualify for earned income credit)
+Taxpayer(s) adjusted gross income (AGI) must be below a certain amount.
+Review the IRS 1040 instructions or Publication 596 instructions for the specific tax year to determine the income limitation and if the taxpayer qualify for earned income credit.

 Earned income includes all the taxable income and wages you get from working for someone else, yourself or from a business or farm you own.